Overview

 India's Climate Targets — NDC Update and 2030 Progress

 India submitted its updated Nationally Determined Contribution (NDC) in August 2022, targeting: 45% reduction in emissions intensity of GDP by 2030 (from 2005 levels); 50% of cumulative electric power from non-fossil fuel-based energy sources by 2030; and creation of an additional carbon sink of 2.5–3 billion tonnes of CO2 equivalent through forest and tree cover.
-As of 2024, India has achieved 44.5% of its electricity from non-fossil sources (RE + nuclear + hydro), ahead of the 2030 target trajectory.
+As of 2024, India had achieved 44.5% of its electricity from non-fossil sources (RE + nuclear + hydro).
+By November 2025, India's non-fossil capacity stood at approximately 256 GW — constituting over 50% of total installed electricity capacity (as stated by Environment Minister Bhupender Yadav at COP30, November 2025), meaning India has achieved the 50% non-fossil power NDC target five years ahead of schedule.
 India has also pledged to achieve net-zero emissions by 2070.

 High Seas Treaty — India's Ratification Status